 The Early Access process consists of the following steps:

 Follow-up Communications: After the portfolio screening, all families will be contacted by letter.
-Students whose portfolios indicate traits of a "highly advanced gifted" learner and a strong potential need for Early Access will continue to steps 3 and 4 (see below).
+Students whose portfolios indicate traits of a "highly advanced gifted" learner and a strong potential need for Early Access will continue to steps 4-6 (see below).

 Appeals: An appeals process may be initiated by writing a formal letter of appeal and submitting it to the Office of Advanced Academic & Gifted Services.
 New information to clarify inaccuracies, or that might require a decision to be reviewed, should be included with the written appeal letter.
 If the applicant is still not satisfied with the decision, a formal meeting may be scheduled with the Director of Advanced Academic & Gifted Services.